-Select between the background monitor (which is implemented with the 6833x Background Debug Mode User Foreground (BDM)), the foreground monitor (which runs out of the same address space as your programs), or the user foreground monitor (which is your customized version of the foreground monitor).
+Select between the background monitor (which is implemented with the 68360 Background Debug Mode User Foreground (BDM)), the foreground monitor (which runs out of the same address space as your programs), or the user foreground monitor (which is your customized version of the foreground monitor).

-Monitor Address When a foreground monitor is selected, this is the 4-Kbyte boundary address (ending in 000h) that is the base address of the 4-Kbyte block of memory occupied by the monitor.
+Monitor Address When a foreground monitor is selected, this is the 4-Kbyte boundary address (ending in 000h) that is the base of the 4-Kbyte block of memory used by the monitor.
+Four address.

-Chapter 9: Menu Bar Commands Settings→Emulator Config→Monitor...
+Settings→Emulator Config→Monitor...
 (ALT, S, E, O)

-4 Kbytes of emulation memory must be mapped at this address.
+Kbytes of emulation memory must be mapped at this

-Monitor Name

-Lets you enter the name of the user foreground monitor

-object file.
-The default is
+Monitor Name Lets you enter the name of the user foreground monitor object file.
+The default is debugger software).

-C:\HP\RTC\M33X\FGMON\FGMON.X (if C:\HP\RTC\M33X was the installation path chosen when installing the debugger software).
+C:\HP\RTC\M360\FGMON\FGMON.X (if C:\HP\RTC\M360 was the installation path chosen when installing the the foreground monitor object file to be loaded.